-The ECR Symposium this year will be held just prior to the Annual Scientific Meeting!
-This event is jam-packed with presentations on research funding, work/life balance and lessons from this unpredictable year.
-Small group expert panel sessions will enable discussion of different topics important for PhD students and ECRs.
-We will also be holding a workshop on how to identify your research mission.
+The 2020 ECR Symposium was held just prior to the Annual Scientific Meeting!
+This event was jam-packed with presentations on research funding, work/life balance and lessons from this unpredictable year.
+Small group expert panel sessions enabled discussions of different topics important for PhD students and ECRs.
+A workshop was also held on how to identify your research mission.

 Full program is available HERE.